 The Microcystis cyanobacteria bloom is present in western Lake Erie but cloud cover and winds prevent determining the area.
-Clouds continue to obscure imagery.
-As of Monday (8/9), the bloom had formed patches and shifted somewhat westward to near the Michigan coast south of Monroe.
-10 mph and greater winds had reduced surface concentration.
+The bloom has formed patches and shifted somewhat westward to near the Michigan coast south of Monroe.
+10 mph and greater winds have reduced surface concentration, and may continue so this week.
 Haze from the west coast wildfires is interfering with detection.
 Traces of cyanobacteria are detectable in Sandusky Bay.
 This is unrelated to western Lake Erie blooms.
 The seasonal forecast was issued June 30.
-Toxins have been detected below the recreational limit.
+Toxins have been detected above the recreational limit.
 They can be highly concentrated in scums!
 If you see scum, keep your pets and yourself out of the water.
-In the satellite imagery or bloom forecast position products, any areas that are orange or red are likely to have scum, especially during calm winds, see Mixing Forecast product. --Meredith 08/13 The Lake Erie Forecast is operated by the National Centers for Coastal Ocean Science.
-Contact hab@noaa.gov for technical Questions.
-Last Updated: 2021-08-15 07 PM EDT
+In the satellite imagery or bloom forecast position products, any areas that are orange or red are likely to have scum, especially during calm winds, see Mixing Forecast product. --Stumpf 08/12